midlantica/LovelyBunchOfCoconuts/content/quotes/the-legitimate-powers-of-government-extend.md

 ---
-title: "The legitimate powers of government extend"
+title: 'The legitimate powers of government extend'
 ---

 ## "The legitimate powers of government extend to such acts only as are injurious to others."